puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 This `epp()` function takes two arguments: First, a file reference in the format `'<MODULE>/<TEMPLATE_NAME>'` that specifies the template file to use.
-Second a hash of variable names and values to pass to the template.
+Second, a hash of variable names and values to pass to the template.

 To avoid cramming all our variables into the `epp()` function, we'll put them